Join us at SCCA’s Virtual

 Save yourself $10.
 Dues for 2021, WILL BE $40.

 If you pay through June 30, it's just $30.

 You can donate your yearly dues now via PayPal.
 Please click here.

-If you prefer to pay by check, make the check payable to “SCCA” or "Southern California Chaplains' Association” and mail to: SCCA, Post Office Box 982, Placentia, CA 92871
+If you prefer to pay by check, make the check payable to “SCCA” or "Southern California Chaplains' Association."

-A year's membership is only $20 for this 501(c)(3) non-profit organization.
-This includes access to each of the training meetings, fellowship with like-minded Chaplains, and information provided on the website.
+Your year's membership in this 501(c)(3) non-profit organization includes access to each of the training meetings, fellowship with like-minded Chaplains, and information provided on the website.

 You MUST sign up so that you receive a Zoom link to the meeting.